cloudprober/cloudprober/docs/brand/README.md

 | `svg/cloudprober-{horizontal,stacked}{,-ondark}.svg`, `svg/cloudprober-mark.svg` | same names under `logo/` |
 | `png/social-card-1200x630.png` | `logo/social-card.png` |

+The homepage diagram is a third case. `docs/static/homepage.svg` is a draw.io export, and its central node is the on-dark horizontal lockup — embedded, not linked, and embedded
+twice: the rendered body inlines the lockup's paths, and the draw.io source in the root element's `content=` attribute carries the same file base64'd into the `image=` style of the `cloudprober-wordmark` cell.
+Neither copy is reached by the table above, so a lockup change has to be pushed through by hand:

+1. Open `docs/static/homepage.svg` in draw.io — the embedded source is the editable copy.
+2. Replace the image on the `cloudprober-wordmark` cell with the new `svg/cloudprober-horizontal-ondark.svg`.
+It is a child of the navy box cell `xQNlQs2I_ULp-5fTuDjN-4` and sized `143.01 x 50.53` inside that box's `163.75 x 75`, which is the lockup plus one cap height of clear space on all four sides.
+Keep the box cell's id and geometry — seven edges anchor to it.
+3. Re-export both `homepage.svg` (with the source embedded) and `homepage.png` at 1364 x 864, which is the diagram at `scale=2` with a 96-unit margin.

 `docs/static/site.webmanifest` is maintained separately — it carries site-absolute paths and the site's own theme colours, so it is not a copy of the one here.